johannschopplich/dachsbau-backend/README.md

 > ℹ️ Forked from [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter).
 All of the features and settings apply here as well.

-This website is intended as the backend for the Nuxt.js frontend.
+This website is intended as the backend for the Nuxt 3 frontend.
 If the URL is called and no `Authentication` header is sent with the requerst, the user will automatically forwarded to the Kirby Panel.

-Especially useful users managing content.
+See the [dachsbau-frontend](https://github.com/johannschopplich/dachsbau-frontend) repository for the whole frontend.

 ## Prerequisites